 - If you share a project with them; they will see that project and all tasks within that project.

 - If you invite them to a Team; they will see all public projects within that Team, providing they’ve been added as a team member.

-Organization Guests will have access to all paid features in an Organization or team they’re invited to, however they are unable create/edit/delete custom fields or search for them using the Advanced Search tool.
-They will only be able to input or edit the values of existing custom fields.
+Organization Guests will have access to all paid features in an Organization or team they’re invited to.
+However they are unable to create, edit or delete Custom Fields or search for them using the Advanced Search tool.
+They will only be able to input or edit the values of existing Custom Fields.